LCR-ADS-Lab/LxGrTagger-Documentation/docs/fgrd tags/1_nn/index.md

 ---

 # nn
-noun - the default tag (without additional tags) indicates a singular common noun {: .no_toc }
+{: .no_toc }
+Refers to singular common nouns and serves as the default noun tag when no additional features are specified.

 1. TOC
 {:toc}